dr-bill-c/MYSTRAN/README.md

 This fork may be still be useful because of the change log history, but the MYSTRAN project has been moved to [MYSTRAN_Solver](https://github.com/MYSTRANsolver/MYSTRANsolver)

+For additional questions, [Join our Forums](https://www.mystran.com/forums) or [Discord Server](https://discord.gg/BAdT6rJyFF)

 =======

 MYSTRAN
 =======

-MYSTRAN is an acronym for “My Structural Analysis” (https://mystran.com)
+MYSTRAN is an acronym for “My Structural Analysis” (https://www.mystran.com)

 ---